-In the present scenario of cyber bullying ,the name ‘Abdul’ is used to demonise and defame Muslims as illiterate creature full of hate.
-But lesser known fact is that one such Abdul transcended from being an ordinary clerk to becoming a powerful figure within the British Royal Court.
-His name was Mohammad Abdul Karim, titled The Munshi.
+In the present scenario of cyberbullying, the name ‘Abdul’ is used to demonize and defame Muslims as illiterate creatures full of hate.
+But a lesser-known fact is that one such Abdul transcended from being an ordinary clerk to becoming a powerful figure within the British Royal Court.
+His name was Mohammed Abdul Karim, titled The Munshi.

 Early life :

 Born in 1863 in a Muslim household ,his father Haji Muhammad Waziruddin was a hospital assistant with The Central India Horse.

 According to English historian and author Shrabani Basu, Abdul Karim was a 24 year old clerk at Central Jail Agra when he was sent to England during the Golden Jubilee Celebration of 1887 to ‘wait tables’

 The Royal Servant:

 Queen Victoria became fascinated by the Indian culture on seeing sophisticated carpets woven by workers under Abdul karim at Colonial Exhibition.
 She asked the prison’s superintendent to assign her two Indian on-hand.

 Thus Abdul karim was selected along with Mohammad Baksh.They given instructions in English Language and British customs and sent halfway across the world to ‘wait tables’